Skip to main content

 dovi_convert has two processing modes:

-Pipes video data directly between ffmpeg and dovi_tool.
-Fast and efficient - requires no temporary disk space for the video stream.
+Pipes video data directly from ffmpeg to dovi_tool.
+Fast and efficient — requires no temporary disk space for the video stream.

 Extracts the video stream to disk first, then processes it.
 Slower, but handles files that Standard mode can’t process.